Synerty/peek-mobile-theme/docs/page_navigation/page_navigation.rst

 Page Navigation is dynamic and exists if required by the plugin.

-.. note:: The buttons require a different theme to the :ref:`app_navigation`.
+.. note:: The buttons require a different theme to the :ref:`title_bar`.

 Class :code:`.peek-page-nav`